-We don’t hire inexperienced college students looking for a summer distraction, like most other programs do.
+We don’t hire inexperienced college students looking for a summer distraction, like many other teen summer camps do.
 Our instructors are professional educators, and they return to us year after year because they’re passionate about working with teenagers in the outdoors.
-Both new and returning staff go through at least two weeks (senior staff receive three weeks) of training every year, and spend the weeks before their trips scouting, planning, learning about their specific trips, and getting to know their students.
+Both new and returning staff go through at least two weeks of training every year (senior staff receive three weeks), and spend the weeks before their trips scouting, planning, learning about their specific trips, and getting to know their students.

 More important, our instructors are able to create the safe, nurturing environment we’re known for, while also maximizing the FUN and WOW aspects of the trip!

 Most other programs cap their student groups at 12 to 18.
 However, since Adventure Treks’ inception, we’ve successfully run larger student groups of 20 to 24.
 There are myriad benefits:

 - There are more students from a wider variety of backgrounds to befriend.

 - We spend time in both the big group and in smaller groups of eight to 12 throughout the trip, depending on the activity.
 Smaller groups are beneficial in activities like backpacking, where students get more personal time with each other and instructors.
 They’ll get to cycle through different small activity, cooking, and tent groups throughout the trip.

 - Social dynamics are easier to manage.
 When you’ve got only 12 teenagers, your student spends the entire trip with that one group.
 With a larger group, instructors can fluidly manage social groups; if two students don’t mesh well together, we can create groups so that doesn’t negatively affect theirs or the group’s overall experience.